aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `/usr/local/Cellar/php@7.2/7.2.18/lib/php/20170718/opcache.so`

-> Note: Installing older version of PHP does not create new symlinks to the installed binaries.
-We need to unlink the active version and link to the older version for brew to remove the existing symlinks and create new symlinks for the old installation.
+> Note: Installing the older versions of PHP does not create new symlinks to the installed binaries.
+We need to unlink the active latest version and link to the older version for brew to remove the existing symlinks and create new symlinks to the old versions installed binaries.

+After we install the latest PHP version or after we install and switch the active version to an older version of PHP, we can run `pecl install` to add the specific PHP extensions that we need for the active version.
+And we can add the `--force` flag to the `pecl install` command in the case where pecl mistakingly thinks that the extension is already installed.

-> Note: directories `/usr/local/Cellar/php/7.3.5/pecl` and `/usr/local/Cellar/php@7.2/7.2.18/pecl` created by the brew for the latest and 7.2 versions are both symlinks to `/usr/local/lib/php/pecl` which is the base directory for the PHP extensions for each installed version of PHP.
+> Note: directories `/usr/local/Cellar/php/7.3.5/pecl` and `/usr/local/Cellar/php@7.2/7.2.18/pecl` created by the brew for the latest and 7.2 versions are both symlinks to `/usr/local/lib/php/pecl` which is the common base path for the PHP extensions for each installed version of PHP.

-Also FYI there is an alternate installation location for PHP binaries for both versions that is not used:
+Also as an FYI there is an alternate installation location for PHP binaries for both versions that is not used:

 `/usr/local/opt/php/bin/php`
 `/usr/local/opt/php/bin/pecl`